How to contact politicians about climate change

 A lot of positive changes that could be made to address the climate crisis can happen at a local level.
 Things like building safe cycling lanes, making public recycling bins available, improving the way land is used in the area and what it’s used for, and even how efficiently a city or town is laid out are all examples of things that can be done at the local government level.

 Look at what’s happening in your area and what you think could be improved, and then let your local councillors know about it.
-Find out who your local councillors are by visiting your local authority website, which you can find here.
+Find out who your local councillors are by visiting your local authority website.

 National: Contact government ministers or your local TD